matthewshammond/website/content/articles/2024/AeroPoint.md

 ## Future Plans

-- **ForeFlight Content Packs**: Users will be able to create ForeFlight content packs directly within the DOCS application.
+- **ForeFlight Content Packs**: Users will be able to create ForeFlight content packs directly within the AeroPoint application.
 - **County Map Export**: Ability to export maps of counties across the lower 48 states for use in dispatch operations.